batteries-included/batteries-included/static/src/content/doc/running-release.md

 draft: false
 ---

-This shit should be automted but for now this is not too hard.
+This shit should be automated but for now this is not too hard.
 Since it was only in my head this is a better place.

 - Take note of the current version in the repo.
 That is the version that we're going to release
-- run `bix set-version <YOUVERSION+1>`
+- run `bix source set-version <YOUVERSION+1>`
 - Send the resulting code change as a pull request.
 Title it `chore: prepare for <YOURVERSION+1>` or something like that.
 This will be the first commit in the next release/changelog.